awsdocs/amazon-ecs-developer-guide/doc_source/using_efs.md

 **To create an Amazon EFS file system for Amazon ECS container instances**

 1. Open the Amazon Elastic File System console at [https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.
+**Note**
+Amazon EFS is not available in all regions\.
+For more information about which regions support Amazon EFS, see [Amazon Elastic File System](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region) in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) section of the *AWS General Reference*\.

 1. Choose **Create file system**\.